- Not a substitute for professional veterinary help.

 For example, let’s say you and your feline friend are both outside after dark.
 It’s pitch black.
 There’s no artificial light, no moonlight, just darkness.
 You both have to find an animal who’s hiding somewhere in the darkness.

-While you’d be stumbling around blindly (pun intended), your cat would not only be able to better see in the dark, but their ears would allow them to hear even the smallest rustling of leaves from a much further distance.
+While you’d be stumbling around blindly (pun intended), your cat would not only be able to see better in the dark, but their ears would allow them to hear even the smallest rustling of leaves from a much further distance.
 Once they heard that rustling, their whiskers would help them navigate the darkness and find the other animal.

 Eyes, ears, and whiskers—a cat is built for getting around in the dark, and they’re going to see, hear, and get around better than humans every time.